DeepikaPabbisetti/CertVault/tt.md

 - **Authentication Header**: auth_key (String) - Generated during user login
 - **Permissions**: Employee (Current User)
 - **Path Parameters**:
-  - `user` (String): The username of the user to whom the certification will be added.
+  - 'user' (String): The username of the user to whom the certification will be added.

 ### Request Body: